eXascaleInfolab/PyExPool/README.md

 		Internal attributes:
 		alive  - whether the execution pool is alive or terminating, bool.
 			Should be reseted to True on resuse after the termination.
+			NOTE: should be reseted to True if the execution pool is reused after the joining or termination.
 	"""

 	execute(job, async=True):